davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 Farallon plate entering the trench is shown on each frame [after @Seton2012].
 Crustal deformation, timing and thermal conditions, as applied to our thermal modeling presented below, are integrated from
 @Kidder2006 and @Chapman2010; @Chapman2012; @Chapman2016a.
-Figure
-17a and b show the arrival of the oceanic plateau into the subducting trench, and plateau buoyancy driven shallowing of the subduction megathrust, which drove tectonic erosion of the mantle wedge.
+@fig:cross_sections a and b show the arrival of the oceanic plateau into the subducting trench, and plateau buoyancy driven shallowing of the subduction megathrust, which drove tectonic erosion of the mantle wedge.
 Temperature conditions along the flat subduction megathrust initiated at